getify/foi-lang/formalization-work/Foi-Specification.md

 The parameter position declares the **payload type**: the shape of the value a perform-site supplies.
-The return position declares the **resume type**: the shape of the value the handler's arm returns and the perform-site expression evaluates to. `empty` in return position marks a fire-and-forget effect (perform-site expression is `empty`).
+The return position declares the **resume type**: the shape of the value the handler's `ret` invocation supplies and the perform-site expression evaluates to. `empty` in return position marks a fire-and-forget effect (perform-site expression is `empty`).

 The `Effect.` prefix is normative.
 A `deft` whose name lacks the prefix is a plain type alias (§18), not an effect kind: its name cannot appear